Course Fee: 660 USD

 A: After you complete your training, you will be promoted to take a final exam.
 After you pass the final exam with a score of 80%, you will be given a signed certificate of completion within 72 hours.

-A: If you already paid for a course and are not able to make it, we will issue you a refund or allow you to defer up to 14 days before the course has started.
+A: If you already paid for a course and are not able to make it, we will issue you a refund for the course fee or allow you to defer up to 14 days before the course has started.
 Please click here and let us know what you need.
-If a refund is issued, the student will be responsible for the PayPal transaction fees.
+When a refund is issued, the recipient will be responsible for the PayPal transaction fees.

 A: All trainers will be subject-matter experts and experienced medical interpreters.
 Trainers may vary from class to class and be subject to change based on the composition of the class.
 You may read more about each trainer in the "Meet the Trainers" section of our website.
 If you want more information about a trainer, feel free to contact us.